Job Seeker FAQ

 How often should I contact your office after submitting my application?

-We encourage you to keep your availability up to date online through our WebCenter as well as a telephone check-in line at 706-353-3030, select option #1.
-You will be asked to leave your name, phone number, and what type of work you are interested in.
+We encourage you to keep your availability up to date online through our WebCenter.
+You can also call us at 706.775.8907.
 Please stay in touch with our office weekly so we are aware of your availability.

 What if I am not interested in a position when it is offered?
 Is it all right to turn it down?